-Selling and distribution costs decreased from approximately HK\$27,374,000 to approximately HK\$24,081,000.
-This was mainly due to the decrease in rental expenses from closure of store and decrease in depreciation expenses in relation to the Group's retail business.
-Selling and distribution expenses in relation to manufacturing business also decreased in tandem with lower sales reported in the financial year 2013/14.
-Administrative and other operating expenses decreased from approximately HK\$30,131,000 to approximately HK\$28,839,000.
-The decrease was mainly due to the reduction of staff cost through downsizing and reversal of previous years overprovision of long service payment.
+Selling and distribution costs decreased by approximately 0.9% from approximately HK\$24,081,000 for the corresponding period in 2014 to approximately HK\$23,855,000 which was mainly due to lower sales reported in the reporting year.
+Administrative and other operating expenses increased by approximately 2.6% from approximately HK\$28,839,000 for the corresponding period in 2014 to approximately HK\$29,583,000 which was mainly due to the increase of staff cost in the reporting year.